JacksonBuczek/JacksonBuczek.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a student at Richland High School.
-I'm interested in Computer Science.
+I am a student at Richland High School and I'm interested in Computer Science.
+I enjoy the outdoors and nature and I enjoy doing service projects.
+I have about 77 hours of service and have done 5 conservation projects.
+My prefered coding languages and Java, JavaScript, and Python.

 Skills
 ======